Charles Andrew Vanneck, 3rd Baron Huntingfield of Heveningham Hall1

 Last Edited=2 May 2011

-William Charles Arcedeckne Vanneck, 5th Baron Huntingfield of Heveningham Hall was born on 3 January 1883 at Gatton, Queensland, Australia.1,2 He was the son of Hon.
+William Charles Arcedeckne Vanneck, 5th Baron Huntingfield of Heveningham Hall was born on 3 January 1883 at Gatton, Queensland, AustraliaG.1,2 He was the son of Hon.
 William Arcedeckne Vanneck and Mary Armstrong.1 He married, firstly, Margaret Eleanor Crosby, daughter of Ernest Howard Crosby and Fanny Kendall Schieffelin, on 21 December 1912.1 He married, secondly, Muriel Mary Georgina Duke, daughter of Colonel Jemmet Duke, on 24 May 1944.2 He died on 20 November 1969 at age 86.2

-He was educated at Wellington College, Berkshire, England.2 He gained the rank of Captain in the service of the 13th/18th Hussars.3 He succeeded to the title of 5th Baron Huntingfield of Heveningham Hall [I., 1796] on 13 January 1915.1 He succeeded to the title of 7th Baronet Vanneck, of Putney, co.
-Surrey [G.B., 1751] on 13 January 1915.1 He held the office of Member of Parliament (M.P.) for Eye between 1923 and 1929.3 He held the office of Parliamentary Private Secretary between 1926 and 1927, to the Parliamentary Under-Secretary of the Home Office.3 He held the office of Parliamentary Private Secretary between 1927 and 1928, to the President of the Board of Trade.3 He held the office of Justice of the Peace (J.P.) for Suffolk.3 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1934.3 He held the office of Governor of Victoria between 1934 and 1939.3 He held the office of Governor-General of Australia between March 1938 and September 1938, |acting.3 He was Colonel of the 58th Battalion, Company of London Home Guard.3 He gained the rank of Honorary Air Commodore in the service of the No. 21 (City of Melbourne) Squadron, Royal Australian Air Force.3 In 1942 he was appointed Governor and Commander-in-Chief of Southern Rhodesia, but did not proceed.3 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).3 He was admitted to Glaziers' Company.3
+He was educated at Wellington College, Berkshire, EnglandG.2 He gained the rank of Captain in the 13th/18th Hussars.3 He succeeded as the 5th Baron Huntingfield of Heveningham Hall [I., 1796] on 13 January 1915.1 He succeeded as the 7th Baronet Vanneck, of Putney, co.
+Surrey [G.B., 1751] on 13 January 1915.1 He held the office of Member of Parliament (M.P.) for Eye between 1923 and 1929.3 He held the office of Parliamentary Private Secretary between 1926 and 1927, to the Parliamentary Under-Secretary of the Home Office.3 He held the office of Parliamentary Private Secretary between 1927 and 1928, to the President of the Board of Trade.3 He held the office of Justice of the Peace (J.P.) for Suffolk.3 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1934.3 He held the office of Governor of Victoria between 1934 and 1939.3 He held the office of Governor-General of Australia between March 1938 and September 1938, |acting.3 He was Colonel of the 58th Battalion, Company of London Home Guard.3 He gained the rank of Honorary Air Commodore in the No. 21 (City of Melbourne) Squadron, Royal Australian Air Force.3 In 1942 he was appointed Governor and Commander-in-Chief of Southern Rhodesia, but did not proceed.3 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)3 He was admitted to Glaziers' Company.3

 Children of William Charles Arcedeckne Vanneck, 5th Baron Huntingfield of Heveningham Hall and Margaret Eleanor Crosby